This blog may contain affiliate links. Read our disclosure policy for more info.

 This town has a very different vibe and most accommodations here are small and very intimate with accessible prices.
 You’ll find plenty of delicious (and cheap) local restaurants in town.
 Try traditional Yucatan cuisine while you’re here like Cochinita and Lechon (steamed pork).
 Traditional food is very delicious and different from the food you can have in the Cancun resort area, you must try it.
 The Lechon sandwich is just AMAZING.

 Contrary to what you might think, there are lots of fun things to do in Puerto Morelos.
-If you go to the main port there are several places offering tours and water activities, like scuba diving, one-day trip fishing on a small boat, or kayaking.
+If you go to the main port there are several places offering tours and water activities, like scuba diving, fishing on a small boat, or kayaking.

 A reef tour is a fun activity for the day.
 Boats sail from the downtown port.
 The prices are very accessible, ranging from $45 to $70 USD.
 This is a very different type of reef tour; the local fisherman will take you to an amazing untouched reef.

 If you choose to rent a car to visit Puerto Morelos, you can also visit La Ruta del Cenote, which is just a few minutes from this fishing town.

 If you are a very adventurous, active person, this next activity is for you!